-Baxter State Park / Mount Katahdin is roughly an hour drive.
+Baxter State Park / Mount Katahdin is roughly a 90 minute drive.

 Debsconeag Ice Caves are located just south of Baxter State Park in the Shadow of Mount Katahdin.
 The Debsconeag Lakes Wilderness Area contains the highest concentration of pristine, remote ponds in New England, as well as thousands of acres of mature forests.